vadzimk/bas/README.md

 ## Limitations of the current version
 - Generally Linkedin blocks you if you browse too much.
 There is a delay on crawling, but it is not adjusted to prevent blocking.
 There is a button [UPDATE USER] to update Linkedin credentials once the previous account gets blocked.
 - Playwright by Microsoft has a bug that leaks memory.
 I did not know that before selecting an automation framework, so the headless browser may crash with error [Navigation failed because page crashed!](https://github.com/microsoft/playwright/issues/6319)
+- Before filling out search form determine the "Where" location that is auto suggested on a particular job-board, for example should be "Los Angeles, California" for Linkedin and "Los Angeles, CA" for Indeed.

 ## Development
 ```bash